archivesunleashed/archivesunleashed.org/content/aut/index.md

 ![Internet Archive server rack](/images/server.jpg) *Internet Archive servers in San Francisco, photo by Ian Milligan.*

-The Archives Unleashed Toolkit is an open-source platform for managing web archives built on [Hadoop](https://hadoop.apache.org/).
-The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
+The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Hadoop](https://hadoop.apache.org/).
 Tight integration with Hadoop provides powerful tools for analytics and data processing via [Spark](http://spark.apache.org/).

 Most of this documentation is built on [resilient distributed datasets (RDD)](https://spark.apache.org/docs/latest/rdd-programming-guide.html).
 We are working on adding support for [DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes).
 You can read more about this in our experimental [DataFrames section](#dataframes).